slchavesr/slchavesr.github.io/gaming/gaming.md

 Gaming has been one of my life-time passions.
 I have played videogames since I have memory, and I still do it up to this day!

-This site contains reviews, insights, discussion and gameplays of my hobby.
+This site (still under construction) contains reviews, insights, discussions and gameplays of my hobby.

 ## Currently playing: